ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'active', the Group Manager SHOULD use the CBOR simple value False.

-* For 'group_title', the Group Manager SHOULD use the CBOR simple value Null.
+* For 'group_title', the Group Manager SHOULD use the CBOR simple value "nil" (0xf6).

 * For 'app_groups', the Group Manager SHOULD use the empty CBOR array.